Another Journey: The Beginning

 Another Journey: The Beginning is a 2023 album by the Indonesian singer Rossa.

 History

-After nearly six years of not releasing a new album, Indonesian pop singer Rossa released Another Journey: The Beginning in February 2023 under the Inspire Music label.
+After nearly six years of not releasing a new album, Indonesian pop singer Rossa released Another Journey: The Beginning in February 2023, the first part of her planned trilogy of albums under the Inspire Music.
 The album was released to coincide with the month of love and to mark Rossa's 25-year career in the Indonesian music industry.